HL7NZ/nzf/input/pagecontent/nzmt-datamodel.md

 It does not show all of the information available and the multitude of relationships that can exist.
 For example a medicine may be available in more than one dose form, strength and brand.

-*Panadol is a registered trademark of the GlaxoSmithKline group of companies.
+*Panadol is a registered trademark of the Haleon group of companies.

 <table class="table table-bordered">
 <thead>